snowflakedb/snowpark-java-scala/.github/pull_request_template.md

-Please answer these questions before submitting your pull requests.
-Thanks!

-1. What GitHub issue is this PR addressing?
-Make sure that there is an accompanying issue to your PR.
+1. What Jira ticket or GitHub issue is this PR addressing?
+Make sure that there is a ticket or issue accompanying your PR.

-   Fixes #NNNN
+   Fixes #NNNN/SNOW-NNNNNNN

 2. Fill out the following pre-review checklist: